Jerriath/blog-cms/README.md

 As said before, this application was written in ReactJS with the help of create-react-app.
 The routing between pages was implemented with react-router-dom.
 This app is able to sign in to an authorized user, and then the backend will send a jwt which is used to authorize creating new posts in the mongodb database.

+## CMS

+This specific frontend application is used by authorized users for managing the documents in the backend.
+One of the main differences between this application (CMS) and the blog-client is that the routes used in the CMS are protected by a passport JWT strategy for checking if a jwt is sent in the request headers.
+This allows for admin-life privilleges for editing the documents in the backend.

 # Backend

 The backend for this app was created using NodeJS and Express.
 The frontend makes RESTful api calls to the backend which will then send the appropriate information back to the frontend to be rendered.
+You can checkout the backend api repo [here](https://github.com/Jerriath/blog-api)